henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 ## Cljc.java-time

-[cljc.java-time](https://github.com/henryw374/cljc.java-time) (authored by myself) has the same API as java.time, but targets both Clojure and Clojurescript.
+[cljc.java-time](https://github.com/henryw374/cljc.java-time) (disclaimer: authored by myself) has the same API as java.time, but targets both Clojure and Clojurescript.
-It is implemented on top of a pure Javascript implementation of java.time called JS-Joda.
+It is implemented on top of a pure Javascript implementation of `java.time` called JS-Joda.

 It is also the underlying library for Juxt's [Tick](https://github.com/juxt/tick) library